freitz85/AppleIISd/README.md

 A Xilinx CPLD is used as a SPI controller and translates, together with the ROM driver, SD card data to/from the Apple IIe.
 The VHDL source is based on [SPI65/B](http://www.6502.org/users/andre/spi65b) by André Fachat.

-The assembler sources were originally written in Merlin-8, but have been updated to Merlin-32.
+The assembler sources were written in Merlin-8.
 The [schematics](AppleIISd.pdf) are available as PDF.

 ## Features
 * up to 128MB storage space (4x 65535 blocks), currently 32MB